JuliaStats/Distributions.jl/doc/source/mixture.rst

 Estimation
 -----------

 There are a number of methods for estimating of mixture models from data, and this problem remains an open research topic.
 This package does not provide facilities for estimaing mixture models.
-One can resort to other packages, *e.g.* *MixtureModels.jl*, for this purpose.
+One can resort to other packages, *e.g.* *GaussianMixtures.jl*, for this purpose.